ministryofjustice/cloud-platform-terraform-ns-annotation/README.md

 ## Usage

-In your namespace's path in the [cloud-platform-environments](https://github.com/ministryofjustice/cloud-platform-environments/) repository and inside the directory `resources`, add the below code block.
+In your namespace's path in the [cloud-platform-environments](https://github.com/ministryofjustice/cloud-platform-environments/) repository and inside the directory `resources`, add `nsannotation.tf` and change the role names to appropriate values.

 ```hcl
 module "ns_annotation" {